Roboy/anthropomorphic-dexterous-robotic-hand/README.md

 # anthropomorphic-hand
 Description how to set up the Arduino and the Adafruit motorboard.

+# Install the Arduino Software

+Download the latest software at https://www.arduino.cc/en/Main/Software and install it.

 # Adafruit 16-Channel Servo Driver with Arduino